Place notation

 Condensed place notation

-Since methods can have leads which are (in theory) any finite length, place notation strings can become rather long and cumbersome when written out in full.
-However, for the vast majority of methods we may leverage their inherent symmetry to produce a condensed form of the place notation.
+Strings of place notation can become rather cumbersome when written out in full.
+However, for many methods we may leverage their inherent symmetry to produce a condensed form of the place notation.

 The very significant majority of named methods are palindromic, which means that their sequence of changes is the same when reversed.
-If we examine the place notation of the three methods above we can see that, if we ignore the final elements in each case, the remaining strings are all symmetrical about the element at the halfway point.
+Looking at the three examples above, if we ignore the final elements in each case, the remaining strings are all symmetrical about their central elements.
 For example, take Cambridge Surprise Minor:

 -36-14-12-36-14-56-14-36-12-14-36-(12)